Skip to content

 Tail length can be adjusted in settings:

-- Default: 30 minutes - often enough for patrol work
+• Default: 30 minutes - often enough for search team work

-- Dog patrol recommendation: at least 4 hours - to notice when you cross old tracks
+• Dog search team recommendation: at least 4 hours - to notice when you cross old tracks

 Advanced: sharing to a layer